 Simply choose it as a Trigger and edit the email content.
 Similarly, while you can add a delay to the workflow, it isn’t recommended as your customers would most likely want to get confirmation as soon as the order has been canceled.

 It’s pretty easy to edit the content of your cancellation confirmation email using our content editor to be consistent with your brand.

 When you edit the styles, remember that this doesn’t mean your customer is completely done with your company.
 It could be that they ordered the wrong style, color or size, or are no longer interested in that particular product.

 You can maintain your positivity and brand by continuing to provide quality throughout all your communications.

 Remember, take the opportunity to build up your brand in all situations.
 You’re investing in long-term customers this way.

 They may not have wanted or liked this particular product, but you should take this opportunity to show off some of your best stuff.

-You can do this with automated Product Recommendations, similar to what we offer in our platform.
+You can do this with an automated Product Recommender similar to what we offer on our platform.

 With this, you can set up automatic product recommendations either based on your top sellers or your newest offerings.